-The Academy realizes that maximum freedom fosters creative effort and permits unusual devotion to the artist's self-discipline.
-The minimal regulations will not interfere with artistic effort and in fact are found to aid in that effort.
+The Academy realizes that maximum freedom fosters creative effort and permits unusual devotion to the artist's self discipline.
+The minimal regulations will not interfere with artistic effort.
 Therefore these regulations are to be met for the student to be eligible for promotion, individual studio privileges, scholarships, prizes and travel awards.
-Furthermore, those students who desire to apply the credit for studio work done at the Academy toward an Academic degree must have a complete record of registration as well as a Faculty evaluation of the quality of the work.
-This record will constitute a proper transcript for the Academic University or College.
+Furthermore, those students who desire to apply the credit for studio work done at the Academy toward the Certificate or the BFA must have a complete record of registration as well as a Faculty evaluation of the quality of the work.
 Registration requirements are satisfied when each student has registered one piece of work each month with each of the artists assigned to him.